+Thyme is a popular and very aromatic herb grown in Europe and is related to mint.
+There are numerous different varieties of thyme.
+It provides a sweet and earthy flavor to many dishes, and is commonly used in Mediterranean cuisine.
 As it is a well-known and widely used herb, most serious cooks will keep a bottle on their spice rack.
-However, you may have run out of thyme or it may just not be something that you thought you would ever need.
-If you are looking for a substitute, the good news is that (as with most ingredients) there is a multitude of good options.
+However, you may have run out of thyme, or it may just not be something that you thought you would ever need.
+If you are looking for a substitute, the good news is that there is a multitude of good options.

 This is your going to be your most solid option for a thyme alternative since it actually contains thyme.
 Italian seasoning is a mix of herbs that are commonly used in Italian dishes.
 If you find yourself without thyme, Italian seasoning should work almost as well as thyme on its own since the herbs it contains are excellent complements for thyme and work well in most dishes that require it.

-In a Pinch: Tarragon
+In a pinch: Tarragon

 Tarragon is considered by some to have a similar flavor to thyme.
 You can use this as a thyme substitute in dishes that contain fish or chicken.
 If a recipe calls for a teaspoon of thyme, you would add a teaspoon of tarragon instead.

 Rosemary is also widely suggested as a good alternative to thyme, especially when cooking dishes that contain either pork or lamb.
 However, you should note that rosemary has a very strong distinctive flavor that can easily overpower other seasonings.
 If you do try this option, you will need to add a 3/4 teaspoon of rosemary for every teaspoon of thyme that the recipe requires.